Free accurate pathology testing for Lyme/MSIDS:

-One of the many mysteries of lime disease is why some people do not get better using the same protocols that others respond to so well.
+One of the many mysteries of lyme disease is why some people do not get better using the same protocols that others respond to so well.

 Today we know that Borrelia can occur in different forms and hide in different locations in order to evade the immune system, the bodies primary method of attacking invading bacteria.

 The organism changes show and moves into different tissues and compartments to adapt to its environment, and you can also change forms doing a killing aswell as whether the environment contains adequate nutrition to support its growth.

 Lyme spirochetes and co infections are carried by ticks which are commonly found on mice deer foxes raccoons songbirds chipmunks and squirrels.
 They are transmitted in the zoonotic cycle, which means the ticks that have acquired the infection after feeding on an infected host then transmit it to humans.

 One notable exception to this rule is Borrelia miyamotoi, in which the ticks do not always need to feed on an infected host and can transmit the infection directly to their offspring.
 This is particularly worrisome because it increases the risk of transmission of this Borrelial species, and the common two tiered diagnostic tests for lime Will not pick up this infection which is rapidly spreading.

 Lyme bacteria first into the body during a tick bite in the classical corkscrew shape, which is the cell wall form.
 There are anywhere from 3 to 6 flagella at either end, allowing the bacterium to move spontaneously, propelling the organism through the bodies tissues.